dogestry/dogestry/Readme.md

 repositories/myapp/latest       (content: 5d4e24b3d968cc6413a81f6f49566a0db80be401d647ade6d977a9dd9864569f)
 ```

+#### optional - compression

+I've chosen to use lz4 as the compression format as its very fast and for `layer.tar` still seems to provide reasonable compression ratios.
+There's a [go implementation] but there's no streaming version and I wouldn't know where to start in converting it.

+Given that remotes are generally, well, remote, I don't think its a stretch to include compression for the portable repository format.

+It probably should be optional though.

+Currently its part of the Push/Pull command, but I intend to push the implementation down into the s3 remote.

+#### optional - checksumming

+Some remotes support cheap checksumming by default, others don't.

+I've implemented checksumming as part of the s3 remote.

 ## docker changes
 * dogestry can work with docker as-is
 * at the very least, I'd like to add a flag to enact the zero external dependency requirement (this could be done with e.g. hacking /etc/hosts, but a docker flag would be neater & more pro).